Olga Sedelnikova (Graduate student 2012-1016; postdoc 2016-2018)

 Rob Ewing (Graduate student 1992-1996)

-Rob is a Senior Lecturer in Proteomics and Systems Biology ate the University of Southampton.
+Rob is Associate Professor in Proteomics and Systems Biology at the University of Southampton.
 His research focusses on bionformatics approaches to understanding protein function.

 We have lost touch with, but would love to hear from: Lizzie Knowles nee Cribb, Martin Copley, Susie MacRobbie nee Corley, Lisa Hall.